mehshan/tcs/Introduction.to.the.Theory.of.Computation.3e/README.md

 - [ ] Problem 1.49 - part (a) requires more work and typeset
 - [ ] Problem 1.51 - part (3) same dummy variable (z) is used twice in application of the definition, better use different variables and then show that dummy renaming is possible..?
 - [ ] Problem 1.56
-- [ ] Problem 1.57 - write formal proof from proof idea and typeset
-- [ ] Problem 1.58 - write formal proof from proof idea and typeset

 - [ ] Problem 1.59
 - [ ] Problem 1.60 - typeset
 - [ ] Problem 1.61 - typeset